andrewacashner/hearingfaithms/chapters/chapter-3.md

 first version of the poem, but has attempted to explain the metaphors, sometimes in ways that change the meaning from the first poem.

-In terms of structure and meter, *Voces* is more intricately patterned than *Cantores*: it features a *respuesta* section and a *linea de vuelta* joining the last line of the coplas to the beginning of the estribillo.
+Padilla's 1657 text, by contrast, is much closer to the 1642 *Voces*.
+There are only a few major differences.
+First, Padilla groups the verses in the *introducción* as a six-line strophe followed by a four-line *respuesta*, which is then repeated after the rest of the *introducción* verses.
+The 1642 text confirms the argument advanced above that the text of Padilla's *respuesta* (the first time through) is meant to follow the sixth verse, just as it is notated in the musical manuscripts.
+Second, Padilla, like Jalón, omits the *eco* portion of the 1642 text, ending with *Todo en Dios es bajar*.
+Padilla does not use the same coplas as in the 1642 Lisbon or 1647 Seville prints (beginning *A suspensiones el cielo*), but rather includes two completely different coplas (beginning (*Daba un niño peregrino tono*).

+It is possible that Padilla (or whoever produced Padilla's poetic text), being familiar with Jalón's text as well as at least one earlier version, made a composite version that drew on both earlier variants.
+On the other hand, Padilla's text is so conceptually consistent, and tightly patterned metrically, that an argument can be made that his version of *Voces* actually reflects an earlier version of the text than that in *either* of the two previous imprints.
+We have already noted that *Cantores* modifies both the style and content of the earlier *Voces*.
+But htere are also elements of that 1642 version that do not seem to fit with the core of the text preserved Padilla's later setting.
+Padilla's reading *la clave que sobre el hombro*, quoting Is.
+22:12, is certainly superior to the 1642 reading *la clave que sobre el hombre* (though this could be the publisher's mistake).
+Similarly, the astronomical and musical term *distancias* in Padilla's text makes more sense in the conceit of the poem than the Lisbon *estancias*.
+That *Cantores* has these same readings suggests not that Padilla copied them from *Cantores* but that both versions are based on an earlier source than the 1642 print.

+The metrical patterning of the three texts also suggests that Padilla's version is the original.
-The *respuesta* was more commonly used in villancicos before 1640, though Padilla continues to use it in several pieces of the 1650s.
+First, Padilla's text features a *respuesta* section: this structure was more commonly used in villancicos before 1640, though Padilla, now in his senior years, continues to use the form in several pieces of the 1650s.
+^[XXX examples.
+Possible that respuesta is just not indicated in 1642 print. need other comparisons]
+Second and most crucially, the line *Y a trechos las distancias* at the beginning of the estribillo serves as a *linea de vuelta* in Padilla's text: it connects to the end of the coplas (*de un hombre y Dios consonancias*) and rhymes when the estribillo is repeated after that verse.
+This structure is a holdover from t
 The *linea de vuelta* was a holdover from the rather different structure of the courtly villancicos of the sixteenth century, such as those set by Juan del Encina.
 [@Navarro:Metrica, XXX]
-Both Padilla's *Voces* and the incipit for Santiago's *Voces* contain the *linea de vuelta*, "Y a trechos las distancias."
-*Cantores*, by contrast, has no *respuesta* and omits this line.
+The 1642 Lisbon *Voces*, and the catalog entry for Santiago's *Voces*, both contain this same line (*Y a trechos las distancias*), but the Lisbon version has different coplas from Padilla, and the end of the coplas does not rhyme with *distancias*, so that the *linea de vuelta* structure is absent.
+The "new" coplas in Padilla's version are much more thematically consistent with the conceit of God as a musician and the newborn Christ as his masterwork, and the connection to the *linea de vuelta* seems hard to explain as a later addition.

-The estribillo of Padilla's *Voces* begins with the *linea de vuelta*, followed by a series of fully rhymed verse pairs, all in eight-syllable lines.
+The rest of the estribillo in Padilla's version, up to *Todo en Dios es bajar*, is highly patterned in a series of fully rhyming verse pairs, all in eight-syllable lines.
-The half-line "uno a uno" forms a bracket with the other half-line "O qué canto," marking off this section of paired verses from the closing quatrain, a *redondilla abrazada*.
+The half-line "uno a uno" forms a bracket with the other half-line "O qué canto," marking off this section of paired verses from the quatrain that follows, a *redondilla abrazada*.
+The line *Y a trechos* does not fit in this pattern, but it makes sense as a *linea de vuelta* in only Padilla's version, and it is absent from *Cantores*.

 By contrast, the estribillo of *Cantores* begins with two lines with neither assonance nor rhyme, followed by a line that rhymes with nothing and can only scan as eight syllables if *que* and *lleva* are elided; the fourth line can